Red ironbark is a very distinctive Australian hardwood that has been prized for over 200 years for its strength and durability.

 Other Names: Mugga, Ironbark

-Like its name, Red Ironbark heartwood is a deep dark red to red-brown.
+Red ironbark heartwood is a deep dark red to red-brown.
 By contrast, its sapwood is a distinctive pale yellow in colour.
 The timber's texture is fine and even with an interlocked grain.
 It is extremely hardwearing and highly durable, allowing for wide range of external applications.
 However the timber is very hard to work, limiting some applications that require fine detailing.
 It is slow to dry and care needs to be taken to minimise surface checking.

 |Very Low||Low||Medium||High||Very High|